TensorNetwork/tensornetwork.org/src/statistics/2norm_probability/index.md

 _Advantages of the 2-norm probability formalism_:
 * Conserved under unitary transformations (versus only stochastic transformations for 1-norm).
 Unitary transformations can be convenient for both analytical and numerical computations.
 For example, unitaries naturally arise from matrix factorizations like SVD and QR.
+* Geometrically, the set of vectors which are admissible 2-norm amplitudes form a smooth sphere, versus in standard probability theory where normalized vectors form a multi-dimensional diamond which has flat sides and sharp corners.
-* Parameters can be negative or even complex valued.
+* Amplitude parameters can be negative or even complex valued.
 This can offer flexibility for numerical computations.
 In contrast, the requirement of positivity for standard, 1-norm probabilities can be a serious numerical difficulty.
 * Because marginal probabilities are computing by squaring and contracting, or tracing, part of a tensor or tensor network, and because of the relationship to the unitary group, certain tensor networks such as [[matrix product states|mps]] can be brought into "canonical forms" where many of the tensors cancel out of certain computations.
 * Densities (2-norm analogues of marginals) contain off-diagonal elements which encode information about correlations with marginalized variables.